Get stories and expert advice on all things related to college and parenting.

 I realize that not every student feels comfortable talking to an advisor when they think their ideas may be viewed as “off the wall,” but trust me when I say that the advisors at your student’s institution have heard it all and seen it all, and they can be pretty creative when it comes to helping a student find ways to complete their degrees.

 But that is not all an advisor can do.
 In fact, advisors can help your student connect with resources if they have academic, personal or financial challenges during the semester.
 In some cases, they can intervene on behalf of the student if there is a closed class that they need to graduate.

 In short, an advisor is like that utility knife that can do more than just cut something open.
 (Sorry, advisors, to reduce you to a tool!)
 This is why your student should make the most of every appointment and begin to view their advisor as a guide, coach and support system.

 You can help your student by preparing them to use their advising appointments wisely.
 Here are three steps they should follow.

 Any time your student makes an appointment with an advisor, your student should prepare ahead of time.
 Your advisor needs to know your student's needs as soon as they get there.

-I know from my own son, who is a college sophomore, that many students don't know what to say in the moment even with a list of questions in their hand.
+I know from my son, a college sophomore, that many students don't know what to say in the moment even with a list of questions in their hand.
 That's why practicing the conversation with your student before their appointment is important.

 You don’t have to know the ins and outs of college advising to be a good person for role play.
 You just need to help your student learn how to ask questions, take notes, and follow up with additional questions.
 Here's an example of a simple role play: